astravant/digital-garden-jekyll/_pages/index.md

 This is a digital garden.
 I share articles, notes, and thoughts on things I am pondering.
 Generally speaking, this digital garden will be sharing thoughts on startups, technology, philosophy, personal development, and future predictions.

 The best way to get started on understanding digital gardens is to read this [Of Digital Streams, Campfires and Gardens](https://tomcritchlow.com/2018/10/10/of-gardens-and-wikis/).
-If you have exciting ideas, my [DMs are open on Twitter (@brandonspiess)](https://twitter.com/brandonspiess).
-Say hi! 👋

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
   Additional Research <span style="font-weight: bold">[[health]]</span> to get started.